Static State and In Awe

 In a state of equilibrium.
 Sitting on a soft sofa in the living room.
 Doors are open as well as windows.
 Her eyes could see directly the greens – coconut trees, mango tree, orange tree, the flowers – roses, cactus, purple leaves and even the many roosters wandering around at their 500 sq meters front yard.
 Aside from those greens, the blue skies are vivid – crystal clear in the human eyes like hers.
 She’s laying in 110 degrees with three soft cushions supporting her back.
 All she could hear are birds chirping, the talking of chickens and the soft airs banging on the leaves, fresh and silent.

-And this Boholano girl, at the tip of the sofa, wondering around and in nostalgia.
+And this Boholano girl, at the tip of the sofa, wandering around and in nostalgia.
 She faced the small pink round mirror trying to clean the mess – the hairs that grew under her arms.
 She is into trying to clean it herself.
 With a little tilt of her head to reach the very end.
 Rest after sometimes, she finds it hard to do it herself but she finds pleasure after the result.
 It’s clean now!

 While in the middle doing the struggle, she thinks of it in real scenarios.
 She remembers people, who always wanted others to clean their mess.
 But, she tries to stop those thoughts because she resolves to enjoy 4 days of resting.
 Resting from all sorts of life complications and politics.